 3. Whoosh!
 Easy Paper Airplanes for Kids

 Designed for young ones ages 3 to 7, this book blends the favored pastime of coloring with the art of folding.
-The black-and-white pages are perforated so they are easy to rip out, and each features outlines of decorative objects and shapes for users to color in freely.
-Our main gripe is that all the planes are the same, so this is not the best product for those hoping to expand their repertoire.
-However, it’s an excellent option for making similar flyers for plane-throwing competitions.
+Pages are perforated so they are easy to rip out, and each features black-and-white designs for users to color in.
+Our main gripe is that all the planes are the same, so this is not the best product for those hoping to learn new folds.
+However, it’s an excellent option for making similar planes for paper-throwing competitions.

 4. The New World Champion Paper Airplane Book